cliosight/Docs/Spec.md

 ```

 ### Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>
 Tabular data from reports can be used to plot graphs and charts using the standard Javascript libraries for data visualization like Chart.js, HighCharts, D3.js, C3.js to name a few.
 One such example is a line chart that depicts datasets from three different datasources, viz. in-built, containerized and fully-managed MySQL database instances across different cloud platforms.
-We can also display live stats by fetching the data or by adding an iframe to an HTML.
-The simplest way is to use it within a dashboard.
+We can also display live stats by fetching the data from a report or by using it in an iframe.
+The simplest way is to use it in a dashboard.

 [Chart with different datasources](https://chart.cliosight.com)
 [Live stats report](https://app.cliosight.com/app/reports/85/show?noNavbar=true)